wcfjeffrey/jeffreywoo-study-ai-model/README.md

 Most apps just digitize your notes. **JeffreyWooStudy** goes further — embedding AI into your study workflow so you can learn smarter, retain more, and feel confident faster.
 Every feature is designed to align with how the human brain learns best.

 ## 📦 Getting Started
-1. Upload your study materials (PDFs, slides, notes, or videos).
+1. Upload your study materials (.txt) or photos/screenshots for your notes.
 2. Let **JeffreyWooStudy** transform them into personalized study tracks.
 3. Review, recall, and retain with AI‑powered flashcards, quizzes, and guides.